NormFrenette/GatsbyBlog/content/blog/Looper/RaspberryPi-manual/index.md

 #### Step 5: download the code
 You will download a compressed file (tar archive) into your home directory - and unpack it.
 It will create the necessary sub-directories (loop, data, repo).
 >**Warning:** This will download a file named .asoundrc which is needed to correctly set-up the usb sound card of the looper.
-If you have just created a new SD card with RPi OS (recomended) for the looper - the .asoundrc file does not exist - and all will be fine.
+If you have just created a new SD card with RPi OS (recommended) for the looper - the .asoundrc file does not exist - and all will be fine.
 If however you have previously created a .soundrc file - **this will overwrite it**.
 You should rename your current .asoundrc (to something like .asoundrc_old) before downloading.
 You will then need to manually merge the old and new file.
 1. Navigate to your home directory:
 ```
 cd ~